 Why is it better for clothes?

 Cleaning in GreenEarth silicone solution is different in two important ways.
-First, it has very low surface tension and is very light in weight.
-Surface tension is what causes water to "bead up" on fabric.
-GreenEarth's low surface tension allows it to more effectively penetrate the fabric fibers and lubricate away the dirt particles.
+First, it has very low surface tension, and is very light in weight.
+Surface tension is what causes water to “bead up” on fabric.
+GreenEarth’s low surface tension allows it to more effectively penetrate the fabric fibers and lubricate away the dirt particles.
 And because it weighs a lot less than perc, silicone cleans and rinses more gently, reducing wear and tear on fabrics.
 Second, liquid silicone is chemically inert, meaning it does not chemically react with textile fabric or dyes during the cleaning process.
-This minimizes abrasion to and/or swelling of fabric fibers, eliminates traditional issues with dye removal and dye bleed, helps maintain the soft hand of garments, and prevents shrinkage.
+This minimizes abrasion to and/or swelling of fabric fibers, eliminates traditional issues with removal of dyes and optical brighteners, helps maintain the soft hand of garments, and prevents shrinkage.
 Result?
 A wider variety of clothes can be safely cleaned with GreenEarth.
-Delicate silks, suede and leather trims, beads, sequins, painted garments, specialty buttons and trims, couture garments, heirloom fabrics and other "problem" items are no problem at all.
-And, unlike petroleum based solvents, liquid silicone is odorless, so there is no lingering chemical "dry cleaned" smell on your clothes.
+Delicate silks, suede and leather trims, beads, sequins, painted garments, specialty buttons and trims, couture garments, heirloom fabrics and other “problem” items are no problem at all.
+And, unlike petroleum based solvents like perc or hydrocarbon, liquid silicone is odorless, so there is no lingering chemical smell on clothes.

 Why is it better for people?

-GreenEarth is also beneficial to people who work in or live near dry cleaning stores, because they no longer have to worry about the dangers of exposure to perc (short for percholoroethylene, the petrochemical used by most cleaners).
+GreenEarth is also beneficial to people who work in or live near dry cleaning stores, because they no longer have to worry about the dangers of exposure to perc (short for perchloroethylene, the petrochemical used by most cleaners).
 According to the EPA, over-exposure to perc can lead to headaches, dizziness, skin and eye irritation and other health effects, including an increased risk of cancer.
 Seniors, young children and pregnant women are especially vulnerable.
-People who live in or work near a GreenEarth dry cleaning store have absolutely nothing to worry about.
-GreenEarth's Cleaning system is safe to work with, safe to dispose of and safe to breathe.
+People who work in or live near a GreenEarth dry cleaning store have absolutely nothing to worry about.
+GreenEarth’s cleaning system is safe to work with, safe to dispose of and safe to breathe.
 Employees especially love working in an odorless dry cleaning shop.

 Why is it better for dry cleaners?